Have you ever carefully read the list of names at the end of a movie?

 Ashley and I weren’t surprised to hear that women cried as they watched Wonder Woman.
 All over the world women admitted to feeling the pain of the many “no’s” they hear during their lifetime.
 It’s very clear to us we are a long way off from achieving gender parity.

-Pioneers in Skirts is as relevant as it was four years ago.
+Pioneers in Skirts is as relevant as it was a few years ago.
 With over 40 years of conventional advice that’s been given to women, we haven’t even come close to closing the gender gap at the top.
 In fact, in many areas – the numbers for women who are achieving their career goals is either dropping, or the growth rate is slowing down!

 The lack of female directors affects our world so much – the type of stories and characters we see on TV – that we had to make a short video about it: